isomerpages/mlaw-corp/news/press-releases/_posts/2020-03-31-Wills-Registry-to-be-managed-by-Singapore-Academy-of-Law-from-4-May-2020.md

 6. “The management of the Wills Registry is in line with SAL’s other statutory functions as a trusted custodian of confidential information and documents,” said Ms Serene Wee, Chief Executive of SAL.
 “Over time, we hope to add on other related functions to the Wills Registry, including a future repository for copies of wills”.

-7. Those who wish to deposit or update their wills information from 4 May 2020 can do so by visiting https://wills.sal.sg.
+7. Those who wish to deposit or update their wills information from 4 May 2020 can do so by visiting [https://wills.sal.sg](https://wills.sal.sg).
 For more information, the public can contact:
-•	SAL at 6332 4388 or email wills@sal.org.sg
+<br>•	SAL at 6332 4388 or email [wills@sal.org.sg](wills@sal.org.sg)
-•	Ministry of Law at 1800-2255-646529 or send in your enquiry at https://eservices.mlaw.gov.sg/enquiry/
+<br>•	Ministry of Law at 1800-2255-646529 or send in your enquiry at [https://eservices.mlaw.gov.sg/enquiry/](https://eservices.mlaw.gov.sg/enquiry/)

     **Important dates to note:**
-    •	From now until 21 April 2020, you may continue to access the Wills Registry services through PTO’s “E-services” portal via https://eservices.mlaw.gov.sg/pto/welcome.xhtml.
+    <br>•	From now until 21 April 2020, you may continue to access the Wills Registry services through PTO’s “E-services” portal via https://eservices.mlaw.gov.sg/pto/welcome.xhtml.
-    •	Between 22 April 2020 and 3 May 2020, please submit your duly completed Wills Search Form and the necessary supporting documents via Contact Us @ OneMinLaw (https://eservices.mlaw.gov.sg/enquiry/).
+    <br>•	Between 22 April 2020 and 3 May 2020, please submit your duly completed Wills Search Form and the necessary supporting documents via Contact Us @ OneMinLaw (https://eservices.mlaw.gov.sg/enquiry/).
 Search fees will be waived during this period.
-    •	From 4 May 2020, the Wills Registry services will be accessible through SAL’s online services via https://wills.sal.sg.
+    <br>•	From 4 May 2020, the Wills Registry services will be accessible through SAL’s online services via https://wills.sal.sg.

 <b>SINGAPORE ACADEMY OF LAW AND MINISTRY OF LAW</b>